 An Award-Winning Series

 Dream of Venice Architecture won the 2017 IPPY medal in Architecture.
-Read on below to find out more about this award-winning series.

 Dream of Venice Architecture, introduction by Richard J. Goy; photography by Riccardo De Cal (Bella Figura Publications)